vaakash/aakash-web/docs/shortcoder/shortcode-parameters.md

 ### Shortcode enclosed content

 With this shortcode parameter, the content which is enclosed within the shortcode can be replaced inside the shortcode content.
-Example: If a shortcode `[sc name="my_shortcode"]My enclosed content[/sc]` is used and then `$$enclosed_content$$` parameter used in shortcode content will be replaced with "My enclosed content"
+Example: If a shortcode `[print_sc sc='{sc name="my_shortcode"}My enclosed content{/sc}']` is used and then `$$enclosed_content$$` parameter used in shortcode content will be replaced with "My enclosed content"

 ### Custom parameters